nashville-software-school/server-side-python-curriculum/book-2-django/chapters/ROA_ROCK_VIEW.md

     ```py
     router.register(r'rocks', RockView, 'rock')
     ```

+## Test Your View

+Try it out in your API client!

+> Do not test this functionality in the React client until after the fixtures chapter is done

-4. Perform a GET request and verify that you get an empty list back with a 200 status code.
+Make a request to the route you just configured and verify that you get an empty JSON array back in the response.
+Then move on to the content below and then try a POST request to that URL and verify that you get the JSON of a newly created rock back in the response.

 ## Client Keys and Server Keys